Key Points

 Why these matter:

-• Portfolio companies often drift into non-ICP deals to make a quarter, then pay for it in churn and wasted effort.
+• Portfolio companies often slip into non-ICP deals to make a quarter, then pay for it in churn and wasted effort.

-B. Deal efficiency constraint questions that reveal bottlenecks
+B. Deal execution efficiency: questions that reveal bottlenecks

 Ask: